Summer in The Hamptons: 8 Things to Do in Montauk

 Relax at Gurney’s Star Island Resort & Marina

 If you didn't stretch to a property with a swimming pool when booking a stay in the Hamptons, all isn’t lost: snag a lounger by the pool at Gurney’s Star Island beach club, with its chic white loungers and location right beside the water.
 A menu of oysters, Sriracha lobster rolls and fish tacos will have you wanting to stay forever.
 Well, you can certainly prolong your stay with a treatment in the spa.

+Finally, rounding off our list of things to do in Montauk, we have Duryea's Lobster Deck.
 This 80-plus-year-old seafood institution used to be much more… basic, but Duryea’s has been given a simple-yet-chic, gently Balearic-style reinvention with white cushioned benches and a sail-like canopy.
 Admittedly, it's not hard to make a place look good with these ocean views as a backdrop, and the fresh seafood dishes still do most of the hard work anyway: think lobster rolls, chips and champagne, and platters of fresh-caught shellfish to share.
-If you're really into seafood, why not book a stay in an actual fisherman's cottage?